Deone Bucannon: Tampa Bay Buccaneers (second stint)

-On January 6, 2021, Bucannon signed with the practice squad of the Tampa Bay Buccaneers.
+On January 6, 2021, Bucannon signed with the practice squad of the Buccaneers.
 He was elevated to the active roster on January 8 and January 16 for the team's wild card and divisional playoff games against the Washington Football Team and New Orleans Saints, and reverted to the practice squad after each game.
 Bucannon was promoted to the active roster on January 19, 2021.